-Title Community Centre Saturday Opening (A continuation) Purpose of the report To recommend to Committee Report Author Stephen Mortimer-Cleevely & Julia Sibley Ward(s) Affected All Wards Exempt No Exemption Reason Corporate Priority Community Recovery Service delivery Recommendations Committee is asked to: continue to endorse the Council's approach of expanding the Community Centres provision to take account of the impact of current cost of living, energy and social isolation crisis on our communities. continue with the provision of opening at least one community centre within the borough of Spelthorne for 6 days a week, which is currently in place throughout the winter period, engaging centre staff to provide the additional provision.
+Title Community Centre Saturday Opening (a continuation) Purpose of the report To recommend to Committee Report Author Stephen Mortimer-Cleevely Ward(s) Affected All Wards Exempt No Exemption Reason Corporate Priority Community Recovery Service delivery Recommendations Committee is asked to: 1. continue to endorse the Council's approach of expanding the Community Centres provision to take account of the impact of current cost of living, energy and social isolation crisis on our communities.
+2. continue with the provision of opening at least one community centre within the borough of Spelthorne for 6 days a week, which is currently in place, engaging centre staff to provide the additional provision.
+Option 2 (preferred option)